callmefarad/backend-student-tutorial/Express/validation-authentication-authorization(hapi-joi-jsonwebtoken-express-token)/POSTMAN.md

 - Enter the private route URL "http://localhost:2021/api/car"
 - Select Header from the options
-- Enter the below in the field provide without the quote:
+- Enter the below in the field provided without the quote:
   Authorization: "the value of the token generated when the user signed in"
   Example:
   Authorization: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpYXQiOjE2MzM2OTY1MDd9.2LS2esgukk6ypt4bz1-ds9lmNgYrgw55tsIbGLrwT2o